on this page:

 A fine is a financial obligation to the college which must be paid.
 Students who receive tickets must pay their fines at the Student Financial Services Office within ten (10) days of issuance or their account will be charged.
 All others must pay their fines at the Business Office.

-Parking Ticket Appeal forms may be obtained from the Office of Security (Donnelly 201) or the Student Government Association (Student Center 348).
+Parking Ticket Appeals may be done with Student Government Association (Student Center 348).
 Student Government handles all appeals.
 All appeals are final.

 Student Nighttime Auxiliary Patrol (SNAP)